vemanoel/json2/README.md

 2. Run `mise trust; mise install`
 3. Access https://github.com/settings/tokens/new
 4. Generate a token with the following scopes: `repo`, `read:org`, `gist`
+5. Copy the generated token to clipboard
-5. Run `mise run gitconfig`
+6. Run `mise run gitconfig`
-6. Enter your github account email, your name and paste the token
+7. Enter your github account email, your name and paste the token
-7. `zed .; exit`
+8. `zed .; exit`